StevenMatthewArce/Inventory-Tracker/README.md

-# Running the application
+# Running the frontend

 ### `npm start`
-In a terminal, navigate to where your project is located and run the above command.
+In command prompt, navigate to where your project is located and run the above command.

 ### `npm run dev`
-In a separate terminal, navigate to where your project is located and run the above command.
+In a separate command prompt, navigate to where your project is located and run the above command.